 Maggie GyllenhaalActorAcademy Award-nominated actress Maggie Gyllenhaal was born on November 16, 1977, on the Lower East Side of Manhattan in New York City.
 Her parents, Naomi Foner (née Achs) and Stephen Gyllenhaal, are both filmmakers, and her brother is actor Jake Gyllenhaal.
 Her mother is from an Ashkenazi Jewish family, while her father has Swedish, English, Swiss-German, and German ancestry.
 Maggie made her film debut in Stephen's film Waterland (1992).
 She had sporadic roles throughout her teenage years, though she stepped away to receive a degree in literature from Columbia University in 1999.
 In addition, she studied briefly at the Royal Academy of Dramatic Arts in London, which helped with her post-graduation transition back in to acting.
 Soon after graduation, Gyllenhaal appeared in supporting roles in Cecil B. DeMented (2000) and alongside brother Jake Gyllenhaal in Donnie Darko (2001).
 Her breakout role came a bit later, when she took on the daring, sexy title role in Secretary (2002).
 That part wound up earning her a Golden Globe nomination, and Gyllenhaal followed that up with supporting turns in 40 Days and 40 Nights (2002), Confessions of a Dangerous Mind (2002), Adaptation.
 (2002), and Mona Lisa Smile (2003), among other movies.
 Gyllenhaal received her second Golden Globe nomination for playing a recent prison parolee in Sherrybaby (2006).
 She followed that up with roles in World Trade Center (2006) and Stranger Than Fiction (2006), and then replaced Katie Holmes in the role of Rachel Dawes in The Dark Knight (2008).
 In 2009, Gyllenhaal received great acclaim for her role opposite Jeff Bridges in Crazy Heart (2009), which earned the actress her first Oscar nomination.
 Since then, Gyllenhaal has been seen in Nanny McPhee Returns (2010), Hysteria (2011) and Won't Back Down (2012).
 Gyllenhaal has two children with husband Peter Sarsgaard, whom she married in 2009.More

 Michael CaineActorMichael Caine was born on March 14, 1933 in Rotherhithe, London, England as Maurice Joseph Micklewhite.
-He is an actor and producer, known for The Prestige (2006), The Dark Knight (2008) and The Quiet American (2002).
+He is an actor and producer, known for The Dark Knight (2008), The Prestige (2006) and The Cider House Rules (1999).
 He has been married to Shakira Caine since January 8, 1973.
 They have one child.
 He was previously married to Patricia Haines.More